cloudflare/cloudflare-docs/products/page-shield/src/content/about/index.md

 ## Learn more

-For more background on Page Shield, check out our [blog post](https://blog.cloudflare.com/introducing-page-shield/).
+For more background on Page Shield, refer to the [introductory blog post](https://blog.cloudflare.com/introducing-page-shield/).